Freelancer-Protocol/docs/projectsAndMilestones.md

 If both the demo and the deliverable are not uploaded by the milestone deadline, the client is free to either:

 - cancel the milestone and get the entire sum back
-- request a m
+- extend the milestone by assigning it a new deadline,
-- extend the milestone by assigning it a new deadline, (and can charge late fees by changing the agreed amount)
+  > The client can charge late fees by changing the milestone amount, but the freelancer will have to agree to those new terms.